-- BRS will ensure that candidates are informed of their centre assessed marks so that they may request a review of the centre's marking before marks are submitted to the awarding body.
-Candidates will need to explain on what grounds they wish to request a review of an internally assessed mark as a review will only focus on the quality of their work in meeting the published assessment criteria. - 2.
+- 1. BRS will ensure that candidates are informed of their centre assessed marks so that they may request a review of the centre's marking before marks are submitted to the awarding body.
+Candidates will need to explain on what grounds they wish to request a review of an internally assessed mark as a review will only focus on the quality of work submitted. - 2.
 BRS will inform candidates that they may request copies of materials to assist them in considering whether to request a review of the centre's marking of the assessment. - 3.
-BRS will, having received a request for copies of materials, promptly make them available to the candidate under supervised conditions (candidates will not be allowed access to original assessment material unless supervised). - 4.
-BRS will provide candidates with sufficient time in order to allow them to review copies of materials and reach a decision, informing candidates that if their decision is to request a review, they will need to explain what they believe the issue to be. - 5.
+BRS will, having received a request for copies of materials, promptly make them available to the candidate under supervised conditions (candidates will not be allowed access to original assessment material unless supervised, e.g. assessment materials such as artwork or recordings will be shared under supervised conditions). - 4.
+BRS will provide candidates with sufficient time to allow them to review copies of materials and reach a decision, informing candidates that if their decision is to request a review, they will need to explain what they believe the issue to be. - 5.
 BRS will provide a clear deadline for candidates to submit a request for a review of the centre's marking.
 Requests will not be accepted after this deadline.
 Requests must be made in writing. - 6.
 BRS will allow sufficient time for the review to be carried out, to make any necessary changes to marks and to inform the candidate of the outcome, all before the awarding body's deadline.